Congestive Heart Failure

 Congestive Heart Failure OverviewCongestive heart failure, or heart failure, describes a condition in which the weakened or stiff heart cannot pump enough blood to the rest of the body or with enough force to supply the body’s needs.
 As a consequence, the heart fails to take blood from the lungs, oxygenate it, and send it to the tissues depending on oxygen-rich blood for their metabolism.
 The term "heart failure" does not mean that your heart has stopped and should not be confused with a heart attack or cardiac arrest.
 However, heart failure is a serious condition that requires medical attention.

-Heart failure is a chronic, long-term condition that can affect either the right or left side (i.e. left or right ventricles) of the heart, but most commonly affects the left side first.
+Heart failure is a chronic, long-term condition that can affect either the right or left side of the heart — the ventricles — but most commonly affects the left side first.
 Failure is present when:

 - Your heart muscle cannot pump, or eject, the blood out of the heart efficiently.
-This is called systolic heart failure, or
+This is called systolic heart failure.

-- Your heart muscle is stiff and does not easily fill up with blood.
+- Heart failure can also occur when your heart muscle is stiff and does not easily fill up with blood.
 This is called diastolic heart failure.

 Other problems that may lead to heart failure include:

 - Congenital heart disease